pcroland/deew/README.hu.md

                                   FPS can be a number, division or ntsc / pal
                                   + / - can also be defined as p / m
   -drc DRC                        options: film_light / film_standard / music_light / music_standard / speech
-                                  default: music_light (this is the closes to the missing none preset) specifies drc profile -dn DIALNORM, --dialnorm DIALNORM
+                                  default: music_light (this is the closest to the missing none preset) specifies drc profile -dn DIALNORM, --dialnorm DIALNORM
                                   options: between -31 and 0 (in case of 0 DEE's measurement will be used)